 Within digital publishing, providers like GAFA—Google, Apple, Facebook, and Amazon—are the main walled gardens, while providers like AppNexus, Index Exchange, and TripleLift belong to the Open Internet category.

-Let’s explore how walled gardens operate in the AdTech business, their pros and cons, and their impact on publishers.
+Let’s explore how walled gardens operate in the AdTech business and whether it is better than Open Web Advertising below!

 Publishers are increasingly turning towards walled garden advertising due to a confluence of factors reshaping the digital advertising landscape: